Attlee ministry: Policies

 It was an "age of austerity", as wartime rationing was continued despite the Allied Forces' victory, and was even expanded upon to include bread.
 Living conditions were poor; instead of expansion, the country's task was to replace the national wealth destroyed or used up during the war.
 The Great Depression did not return, and full employment was created.
 Returning veterans were successfully reabsorbed into the postwar society.
 The Attlee government nationalised about 20% of the economy, including coal, railways, road transport, the Bank of England, civil aviation, electricity and gas, and steel.
-However, there was no money for investment to modernise these industries, and there was no effort made to turn control over to union members.
+There was little money for investment to modernise these industries, and control was kept by the government, rather than passed to union members.
 The Attlee government greatly expanded the welfare state, with the National Health Service Act 1946, which nationalised the hospitals and provided for free universal healthcare.
 The National Insurance Act 1946 provided sickness and unemployment benefits for adults, plus retirement pensions.

-The National Assistance Act 1948 provided a safety net for anyone not otherwise covered.
-More council housing was built, and plans were made through the New Towns Act 1946 for the growth of suburbs, and to reduce overcrowding in major cities such as London and Glasgow.
-Since there was little money for detailed planning, the government adopted Keynesianism, which allowed for planning in the sense of overall control of the national deficit and surplus.
-Two laws written by the Conservatives during the war were expanded, the Family Allowances Act 1945 and the Education Act 1944.
+The National Assistance scheme established under the National Assistance Act 1948 (11 & 12 Geo.
+6. c.
+29) provided for discretionary weekly additions to meet special circumstances like diets and laundry expenses, while at the discretion of the National Assistance Board 'Exceptional needs grants' (lump sum payments to meet expenditure arising from special categories of need) were also available.
+In addition, "Rent was treated as a separate item of requirement: householders would generally receive their net rent in full, whilst non-householders would receive a 'reasonable share' of the rent paid by the householder, subject to upper and lower limits."
+The National Assistance (Determination of Need) Regulations of 1948 laid down various entitlements to beneficiaries, such as a scale for blind and certain tuberculous patients and provision for applicants in local authority homes.
+A weekly sum in respect of requirements for rent was allowed, which in the regulations referred to "the weekly rent, or a proportion thereof, appropriate to a week, excluding arrears thereof, and the weekly proportion of outgoings borne by the householder including, in particular, rates, a reasonable allowance towards any necessary expenditure on repairs or insurance, and such portion as is for the time being attributable to interest of any sum payable in respect of a mortgage debt or heritable security charged on the house in which the householder resides, or on nay interest therein."